 Last week, the Department of Veterans Affairs introduced a proposal that would extend private care options under certain conditions.
-There will be an open period for public comment and questions.
+There will be an open period for public comments and questions.
 As the details are scrutinized, the security of patient information should be addressed during this time as it directly impacts their privacy and the quality of care.
 As the article states, this change could potentially lead to the transfer of over one million veterans’ health services to private care, and with that comes the transfer of personally identifiable information (PII) and protected health information (PHI).
 This is a common problem within healthcare as organizations must easily control data access privileges while also sharing with approved recipients.
-At Virtru, we have been privileged to partner with the VA and help balance the protection of health information while facilitating sharing across authorized organizations.

 Protecting Health Information in Evolving Environments